 EAD takes into consideration the potential drawdown of a commitment as an obligor moves towards default by estimating the Credit Conversion Factor (CCF) of undrawn commitments.
-CCIB EAD model is determined by product but on a global basis and has adopted the momentum approach to estimate the CCF, with the type of facility and the level of utilisation being key drivers of CCF.
-The model is calibrated on the Bank's internal downturn experience and floored at 0 percent.
+EAD model for sovereign and CCIB is determined by product but on a global basis and has adopted the momentum approach to estimate the CCF, with the type of facility and the level of utilsation being key drivers of CCF.
+The model is calibrated on the Bank's internal downturn experience and CCF is floored at 0 percent.

-The comparison of realised versus predicted EAD is summarised in the ratio of EAD of assets that defaulted in 2020 to the outstanding amount at time of default in table 26.
+The comparison of realised versus predicted EAD is summarised in the ratio of EAD of assets that defaulted in 2021 to the outstanding amount at time of default in table 26.